puppetsw/IconExtract/README.md

 ## Contributing

 Want to contribute to this project?
-Feel free to open an [issue](https://github.com/puppetsw/iconextract/issues)or [pull request](https://github.com/puppetsw/iconextract/pulls).
+Feel free to open an [issue](https://github.com/puppetsw/iconextract/issues) or [pull request](https://github.com/puppetsw/iconextract/pulls).
 Contributing guidelines have not been created yet.